laravel/laravel/laravel/documentation/contrib/command-line.md

 Now that your local repository has your committed changes, it's time to push (or sync) your new branch to your fork that is hosted in GitHub:

 	# git push fork feature/localization-docs

+Your branch has been successfully pushed to your fork on GitHub.

 <a name='submitting-a-pull-request'></a>
 ## Submitting a Pull Request